evilchili/telisar-website/content/posts/the_reign_of_pharaun_the_mad.md

 Queen who entered into a bargain with Vhaerun, son of Lolth, a Dark Selarine who rejects his infernal mother's notion of matriarchal supremacy [*refer to Chapter XI, On the Nature and Relations of the Selarine --Tobin*].
-With dark powers granted him by his new patron, Pharaun slew his mistress the High Priestess of Lloth, and rallied to his cause the Drow males who believed themselves oppressed.
+With dark powers granted him by his new patron, Pharaun slew his mistress the High Priestess of Lolth, and rallied to his cause the Drow males who believed themselves oppressed.

 **2692 - 2892** Pharaun declared himself King of Undrek'thoz, and for the next two centuries his new